State of Illinois

-DRS operates three residential schools for children and youth with disabilities.
-All educational and social programs in these schools are designed to prepare students for successful living as independent, self-supporting citizens who are actively involved in their communities.
+DRS operates both specialized educational and vocational training facilities for students with disabilities.
+All educational, vocational and social programs are designed to prepare students for successful living as independent, self- supporting citizens who are actively involved in their communities.

-- The Illinois School for the Deaf (Jacksonville) provides comprehensive, accredited programming for children and youth who are Deaf or Hard of Hearing, including a birth to three years of age; preschool; as well as elementary, junior high school and high school academic programs.
+¦ The Illinois School for the Deaf (Jacksonville) provides comprehensive, accredited programming for children and youth who are Deaf or Hard of Hearing, including birth to three years of age; pre-school; as well as elementary, middle school and high school academic programs.

-- The Illinois School for the Visually Impaired (Jacksonville) provides accredited educational and related services to children who are blind or visually impaired from birth to three years of age through preschool, elementary, and high school.
+¦ The Illinois School for the Visually Impaired (Jacksonville) provides accredited educational and related services to children who are blind or visually impaired from birth to three years of age through pre-school, elementary, middle school and high school.

-- The Illinois Center for Rehabilitation and Education - Roosevelt (Chicago) provides transition programs for young adults with severe physical disabilities.
+¦ The Illinois Center for Rehabilitation and Education - Roosevelt (Chicago) provides a comprehensive residential/transition and pre-employment program for individuals with physical disabilities, aged 18 through 22.